Okaythis/Okay2FADemo/README.md

 ### Tenant ID

  The first column under the table is what we refer to as your **Tenant ID**.
 In the image above my **Tenant Id** is `40007`.
-It is very important that you take note of this value as we will be using this value for our transactions/authentication.
+It is very important you take note of this value as we will be using this value for our transactions/authentication.

 ### Name